CP-STA/STAOJ/tools/measurer/README.md

 # Resource Limiter and Measurer

 This contains example codes to send the process to userspace, limit the cpu time of a process, memory usage and prevents it from using fork, as well as measuring the cpu and memory useage.
+Real time is also limited to 3 times the cpu time limit.

+The limits for cpu time and memory are set using the environmental variables MAX_TIME and MAX_MEM.

 Only works on linux.